City of Canterbury: Elections

 Since the last full review of boundaries in 2015 the council has comprised 39 councillors representing 21 wards with each ward electing one, two or three councillors.
 Elections are held every four years.

 Premises

 Council meetings are held at Canterbury Guildhall at the corner of St Peter's Place and St Peter's Street, adjoining the Westgate.
 The building was formerly the Church of the Holy Cross.
 It had been commissioned by Archbishop Simon Sudbury and was completed before his death in 1381.
 After the church was declared redundant and deconsecrated in 1972, it was acquired by the city council and converted for municipal use: it was officially re-opened by Prince Charles as the council's meeting place on 9 November 1978.

-The council's main offices are the Council Offices on Military Road, Canterbury, which was built in the 1980s.
-During 2024 the council plans to vacate Military Road and move its offices to converted parts of the Whitefriars Shopping Centre.
+The council's main offices are at 14 Rose Lane in the centre of Canterbury.
+The offices form part of the Whitefriars Shopping Centre, which the council converted into its offices during 2023 and 2024.
+Prior to 2024, the council was based at offices on Military Road, which had been purpose-built for the council in the 1980s.